anthumchris/opus-stream-decoder/README.md

-`OpusStreamDecoder` is an Emscripten JavaScript WebAssembly (Wasm) library for immediately decoding Ogg Opus file streams in chunks without waiting for the complete file to download, copy, or read. [`libopusfile`](https://opus-codec.org/docs/opusfile_api-0.7/index.html) is the underlying C library used for decoding.  `OpusStreamDecoder` provides a lightweight JavaScript API for decoding Opus streams at near-native speeds.
+`OpusStreamDecoder` is an Emscripten JavaScript WebAssembly (Wasm) library for immediately decoding Ogg Opus file streams in chunks without waiting for the complete file to download, copy, or read. [`libopusfile`](https://opus-codec.org/docs/opusfile_api-0.7/index.html) is the underlying C library used for decoding.  `OpusStreamDecoder` provides a lightweight JavaScript API for decoding Opus streams in the browser at near-native speeds.

 _Note: This repository was forked from [AnthumChris/fetch-stream-audio](https://github.com/AnthumChris/fetch-stream-audio) to decouple `OpusStreamDecoder` as a standalone Wasm decoder.
 It will be integrated back into demo as a git submodule for [fetch-stream-audio #4](https://github.com/AnthumChris/fetch-stream-audio/issues/4)._